Thai National Parks

 Black-spined toad

 The species grows to about 20 cm long.
-The species breeds during the monsoons and the tadpoles are black.
-Young toads may be seen in large numbers after the monsoons.
+Asian common toads breed during the monsoon, and their tadpoles are black.
+Young toads may be seen in large numbers after monsoon rains finish.

 Characteristics

-The top of the head has several bony ridges, along the edge of the snout (canthal ridge), in front of the eye (pre-orbital), above the eye (supra-orbital), behind the eye (post-orbital), and a short one between the eye and ear (orbito-tympanic); The snout is short and blunt and the space between the eyes is broader than the upper eyelid width.
-The ear drum or tympanum is very distinct and is at least as wide as two thirds the diameter of the eye.
-The first finger is often longer than the second and the toes at least half webbed.
-A warty tubercle is found just before the junction of the thigh and shank (sub-articular tubercle) and two moderate ones are on the shank (metatarsus).
-There is no skin fold along the tarsus.
-The "knee" (tarso-metatarsal articulation) reaches the tympanum or the eye when the hind leg is held parallel along the side of the body.
+The top of the head has several bony ridges, along the edge of the snout (canthal ridge), in front of the eye (preorbital), above the eye (supraorbital), behind the eye (postorbital), and a short one between the eye and ear (orbitotympanic).
+The snout is short and blunt, and the space between the eyes is broader than the upper eyelid width.
+The ear drum or tympanum is very distinct and is at least as wide as two-thirds the diameter of the eye.
+The first finger is often longer than the second and the toes are at least half webbed.
+A warty tubercle is found just before the junction of the thigh and shank (subarticular tubercle) and two moderate ones are on the shank (metatarsus).
+No skin fold occurs along the tarsus.
+The "knee" (tarsometatarsal articulation) reaches the tympanum or the eye when the hind leg is held parallel along the side of the body.
 The dorsal side is covered with spiny warts.
-The parotoids are prominent, kidney-shaped or elliptical and elongated.
+The parotoids are prominent, kidney-shaped, or elliptical and elongated, and secrete milky white Bufotoxin.
 The dorsal side is yellowish or brownish and the spines and ridges are black.
 The underside is unmarked or spotted.
 Males have a subgular vocal sac and black pads on the inner fingers that help in holding the female during copulation.

 Distribution and habitat